lucasjoliveau/doc/en/legal/terms/terms_of_sale.md

 Our invoices are payable within 21 working days, unless another payment timeframe is indicated on either the invoice or the order.
-In the event of non-payment by the due date, Odoo S.A. reserves the right to request a fixed interest payment amounting to 15% of the sum remaining due.
-Odoo S.A. will be authorised to suspend any provision of services without prior warning in the event of late payment.
+In the event of non-payment by the due date, Konvergo ERP S.A. reserves the right to request a fixed interest payment amounting to 15% of the sum remaining due.
+Konvergo ERP S.A. will be authorised to suspend any provision of services without prior warning in the event of late payment.

-If a payment is still outstanding more than sixty (60) days after the due payment date, Odoo S.A. reserves the right to call on the services of a debt recovery company.
+If a payment is still outstanding more than sixty (60) days after the due payment date, Konvergo ERP S.A. reserves the right to call on the services of a debt recovery company.
 All legal expenses will be payable by the client.

 Certain countries apply withholding at source on the amount of invoices, in accordance with their internal legislation.
 Any withholding at source will be paid by the client to the tax authorities.
-Under no circumstances can Odoo S.A. become involved in costs related to a country’s legislation.
-The amount of the invoice will therefore be due to Odoo S.A. in its entirety and does not include any costs relating to the legislation of the country in which the client is located.
+Under no circumstances can Konvergo ERP S.A. become involved in costs related to a country’s legislation.
+The amount of the invoice will therefore be due to Konvergo ERP S.A. in its entirety and does not include any costs relating to the legislation of the country in which the client is located.